tchannagiri/DSBplot/README.md

   --quiet               If present, do no output verbose log message.
 ```

+#### Input

 It is expected that the input FASTQ files to `preprocess.py` are *trimmed*, meaning that the adaptors have been removed.
 It is also expected that the region of DNA between these adaptors is exactly the region of DNA represented by the reference sequence.
 If a given read ihas been perfectly repaired, it should identical with the reference sequence (assuming no substitution errors due to library preparation or sequencing).

-(MENTON THE WITH/WITHOUT SUBST OPTION HERE!)

-The stages of the preprocessing are:
+#### Substitutions in Bowtie 2

+The preprocessing pipeline produces two different versions of most files: one *ignoring* substitutions (suffix "withoutSubst") and another *keeping* substitutions (suffix "withSubst").
+The processing for files that ignore substitutions contains an extra step that takes the alginments output from Bowtie 2 and removes all substitutions (or mismatches) by converting them to matches.
+The reason for ignoring substitutions was we observed a similar patterns of subtitutions in both the experiment group (where DSBs had been induced in DNA) and control group (where no DSBs had been induced), indicating the subtitutions may largely be due to DNA damage in library preparation or sequencing errors rather than the DSB repair process.
+In the command `graph.py`, the `--subst_type` parameter controls whether to use the output with or without substitutions.
+The `histogram.py` command only uses the output with substitutions, since it is used to diagnose the similarity of the substitution profile between control and experiment.

+#### Prepcocessing stages

 1. Align FASTQ reads against FASTA reference sequence.
-This stage has multiple inpute FASTQ files representing independent "repeats" of the experimental condition.
+This stage has multiple inpute FASTQ files representing independent repeats (or biological/tehchnical replicates) of the experimental condition.
 The alignment is done independently for each of the input FASTQs.
 The output are [SAM](https://samtools.github.io/hts-specs/SAMv1.pdf) files.
-MENTION EXACT FILE NAMES.
-MENTION THAT THE BOWTIE TABLES WILL BE BUILT ALSO.
+This stages requires the [Bowtie 2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) commands `bowtie2-build-s` and `bowtie2-align-s` to be available on the PATH.
+The output directories are:
+    * `0_bowtie2_build`: The Bowtie 2 index files built with `bowtie2-build-s`.
+    * `0_sam`: The SAM file output from the alignment by `bowtie2-align-s`.
 2. Filter the resulting SAM files for alignments that represent NHEJ repair using various heuristics.
 This is done independently for each SAM files from stage 1.
+The stages of the filtering are:
+    a.
+Discard "alignments" that represent failed aligments in the SAM format.
+    b.
+Discard alignment where the left-most (5'-most) position of the read does not align with the left-most position of the reference sequence.
+    c.
+If the in/del positions of the alignment are not adjacent to or around the DSB position, try and shift them towards the DSB position in such a way that remainder of the alignment stays roughly the same (the number of substitutions does not increase).
+If such a modification of the alignment cannot be found, discard the alignment.
+    d.
+Finally, if the resulting alignment has in/dels that are not at consecutive positions, discard the alignment.
    The output are tables (TSV format) that contain the unique alignments and their read counts.
-SHOULD THE FILTERING BET DESCRIBED IN MORE DETAIL HERE?
-MENTION EXACT FILE NAMES.
+If multiple reads have exactly the same nucleotide sequences but had different alignments with the reference, they will be forced to have the same alignment as the first read encountered.
+The output willbe in the files `1_filter_nhej/[N].tsv`, where `[N]` is replaced with an integer representing the repeat number, in the same order they are specified on the command line.
-3. Combine the (potentially) multiple tables output from stage 2 into a single table (TSV file) with multiple frequency columns, one for each input.
+3. Combine the (potentially) multiple tables output from stage 2 into a single table (TSV format) with multiple frequency columns, one for each input.
+The output will be in `2_combine_repeat/out.tsv`.
 4. For each unique alignment in the output table of stage 3, extract the alignment-window around the DSB position.
-The length of this window and the DSB position is an input parmeter.
-If different alignents have the same alignment-window, their read counts will be summed.
-The output is a table (TSV format).
-MENTION EXACT FILE NAMES.
+That is, the part of the alignment that corresponds to the positions in `DSB_POS` $\pm$ `WINDOW_SIZE` on the reference sequences, where `DSB_POS` and `WINDOW_SIZE` are parameters.
+If different alignments become identical after extracting their windows, their read counts will be summed.
+The output is a table (TSV format).The output will be in directory `3_window`, files `window_count_withoutSubst.tsv` and `window_count_withSubst.tsv`.
 5. Covert the raw read counts into frequencies in the range [0,1].
-This is done by dividin the read counts by the total number of reads in the library.
+This is done by dividing the read counts by the total number of reads in the library.
 Since the total number of reads in each sample might not be exactly the sum of the read counts (e.g., if the trimming process removed some reads), the total reads are input as a parameters.
-In this stage, the multiple separate frequency columns are collapsed into a single column by taking the mean.
-Also, the alignments that have a minimum frequecy across all the repeats is under a user-defined threshold will be discarded.
-The output is three tables:
+In this stage, the separate frequency columns for each repeat are collapsed into a single column by taking their mean.
+Also, the alignments whose minimum frequency across the repeats is below a user-defined threshold will be discarded.
+The output will be in the subdirectory `3_window`, in files:
-  * `window_freq_withSubst.tsv`/`window_freq_withoutSubst.tsv`: frequency tables with separate columns for the separate repeats.
+  * `window_freq_withSubst.tsv`/`window_freq_withoutSubst.tsv`: Frequency tables with separate columns for the separate repeats.
-  * `window_freq_filter_withSubst.tsv`/`window_freq_filter_withoutSubst.tsv`: the previous frequency tables with the low frequency alignments removed.
+  * `window_freq_filter_withSubst.tsv`/`window_freq_filter_withoutSubst.tsv`: The previous frequency tables with the minimum frequency filter applied.
-  * `window_freq_filter_mean_withSubst.tsv`/`window_freq_filter_mean_withoutSubst.tsv`: the previous frequency tables with the multiples frequency columns for the repeats collapsed into a single columns by taking the mean.
+  * `window_freq_filter_mean_withSubst.tsv`/`window_freq_filter_mean_withoutSubst.tsv`: The previous frequency tables with the separate frequency columns for the repeats collapsed into a single columns by taking their mean.
-The output will be in the `3_window_freq` directory.
 6. Precompute data needed to plot the graphs, such as adjacency information and summary statistics of the graphs.
 Output in the subdirectory `4_graph`.
 7. Precompute data needed to plot the histograms, such as the position and frequency of the different types of variations.
 Output in the subirectory `5_histogram`.